NVIDIA/NeMo-Guardrails/examples/README.md

     - Covers querying and using a Knowledge Base
     - Labels: `Topical`; `good first example`
     - [Link to example](./topical_rail/README.md)
-- **Factual QA:** The example largely focuses on two key aspects - ensuring that the bot's response is accurate and mitigates hallucination issues.
+- **Factual Question Answering:** The example largely focuses on two key aspects - ensuring that the bot's response is accurate and mitigates hallucination issues.
 This example:
     - Covers querying and using a Knowledge Base
     - Ensures answers are factual